gullipalli-nagabhushan/plant-disease-detection-system/README.md

     streamlit run main.py  #  to launch the server

 ## Usage
-**Input**: Upload images of plant leaves through the web or mobile interface.
+- **Input**: Upload images of plant leaves through the web or mobile interface.
-**Output**: The model will predict the disease based on the leaf's appearance and provide actionable recommendations to treat the disease.
+- **Output**: The model will predict the disease based on the leaf's appearance and provide actionable recommendations to treat the disease.

 The model was trained on a dataset containing labeled images of various plant diseases.
 You can explore the dataset used in the project here: Link to Dataset.

 ## Future Work
-**Expand Dataset**: Incorporate more images of plant diseases to improve accuracy and generalization across different plant species.
+- **Expand Dataset**: Incorporate more images of plant diseases to improve accuracy and generalization across different plant species.
-**Real-time Suggestions**: Upon detection, the system will display suggestions for treatment or management.
+- **Real-time Suggestions**: Upon detection, the system will display suggestions for treatment or management.
-Dataset
-**Real-Time Monitoring**: Implement live camera feeds and IoT sensor data integration for real-time disease detection in field conditions.
+- **Real-Time Monitoring**: Implement live camera feeds and IoT sensor data integration for real-time disease detection in field conditions.
-**Mobile App**: Develop a fully functional mobile application to provide instant diagnosis in the field using phone cameras.
+- **Mobile App**: Develop a fully functional mobile application to provide instant diagnosis in the field using phone cameras.
-**Advanced AI Models**: Experiment with more advanced deep learning architectures like GANs or Reinforcement Learning for enhanced disease prediction.
+- **Advanced AI Models**: Experiment with more advanced deep learning architectures like GANs or Reinforcement Learning for enhanced disease prediction.

 ## Contributing
 We welcome contributions from the community!
 If you want to contribute, please fork the repository and submit a pull request.
 Make sure to follow the contribution guidelines.